 What is a Stranger Cake?
 Short answer, is the easiest, moistest, best tasting, bundt cake you have every put in your mouth.

 Not only that, but it’s super easy to make!!!
 The secret to this bundt cake, is the way you make the cake batter.
 Intrigued?

 If you didn’t already know, I am a collector of cooking, and ANYTHING to do with food, magazines.
 I use the word collector, but really I have a problem that is teetering on the edge of getting me on one of those hoarding shows where they find “collectors” buried under their belongings along with various pets.

-If you’d rather skip my (very helpful, I think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this delicious easy LOUISIANA STRANGER CAKE recipe – simply scroll to the bottom of the page where you can find the printable recipe card.
+If you’d rather skip my (very helpful, I think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this delicious easy bundt cake recipe – simply scroll to the bottom of the page where you can find the printable recipe card.

 Southern Praline Bundt Cake

 The Louisiana Stranger Cake, AKA Southern Praline Bundt Cake, is the moistest bundt cake I ever put in my mouth!
-I would be dressed in all black and sitting Shiva if I had lost a recipe this delicious!
 I made it for a church pot-luck and it quickly became my most requested cake.

 I can’t take credit for this Louisiana Stranger Cake recipe so I am glad to pass it on so that others can revel in the joy of having this cake in their lives!